minhtrietbkit/minhtrietbkit.github.io/_posts/2020-10-12-computer-memory-1.md

 category: linux
 ---

-Following summary is extracted from Chapter 1 of [BPF Performance Tools: Linux System and Application Observability](http://www.brendangregg.com/bpf-performance-tools-book.html).
+Following summarizes my understanding of computer memory from various resources.

-**NOTE**: Most of this summary are full quotes from the book; all diagrams are copied from the book.
+**NOTE**: Many of this summary are full quotes from books; all diagrams are copied from books.

 # Review